How can a Piedmont, SC attorney help you after a car accident?

 What will happen if I don’t file before the statute of limitation expires?

 If you fail to file your case within the three-year window given, it is almost certain that the judge assigned to your case will dismiss your claim.
 The law states that it is the responsibility of the victim to have the case filed.
 Even if the defendant is clearly guilty, once the case is barred, the victim will lose their right to sue for any damages.
 Therefore, it’s so vital to take action in South Carolina after you’ve been in an accident.
 If you’ve been in an automobile accident in Piedmont and you don’t know what to do, call us today so that we can help you.
-Contact Bryan Ramey & Associates for a free consultation to examine the specifics of your accident and discover whether you have the possibility of filing a claim.
+Contact Bryan Ramey, P.A. for a free consultation to examine the specifics of your accident and discover whether you have the possibility of filing a claim.